 Sangean’s first stand-alone digital audio recorder

 From the receiver manufacture Sangean comes the consumer DAR-101 digital MP3 “stand alone” desktop recorder.
 This is not the first audio recorder from the manufacture.
-An analog cassette model QSR-1 “VersaCorder” has been marketed in Europe for a number of years (sold and distributed in the USA by C. Crane).
+An analog cassette model QSR-1 “VersaCorder” had been marketed in Europe for a number of years (was sold and distributed in the USA by C. Crane).

 SD card requires extra purchase / No direct computer connection available.